hit-pay/odoo-extension/payment_hitpay/images/README.rst

 .. image:: images/2-Click-Update-App-List.png

 In your Odoo administrator interface, browse to "Applications" tab, delete "Applications" filter from search field and search for "hitpay" keyword.
-Click "Install" (or "Upgrade") button of the "HitPay Payment Gateway Provider" module.
+Click "Install" (or "Upgrade") button of the "HitPay Payment Gateway Acquirer" module.

 .. image:: images/3-Locate-HitPay-App-Click-Activate-Button-To-Install-App.png